hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 ## What is this about?

-This post is a response to the numerous amount of questions we've received about isn't it too much to try to build two pretty complex zk-bridges at the same time.
+This post is a response to the question we've received about isn't it too much to try to build two pretty complex zk-bridges at the same time.

 The answer is No.